 Internships in the Washington, DC and Ohio offices of Senator Rob Portman offer college-aged students an exciting introduction to the U.S. Senate and the workings of a Senate office.
 Interns are assigned to work alongside staff responsible for the Senator’s legislative, press, and administrative operations.
 Internships are designed primarily for students who have completed at least one full year of collegiate undergraduate coursework and preference is given to students who are residents of Ohio.
-We are currently accepting applications for the Spring and Summer of 2019.
+We are currently accepting applications for the Fall of 2019.

-Applications for the Summer of 2019 closed February 15th, 2019.
-The Fall application will open April 26th and close July 12th.
+The Fall application will close July 12th.

 Please contact our office at 202-224-3353 or via email at Portman_Internships@portman.senate.gov for any questions regarding Senator Portman’s Internship program.